ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Skip level meetings
   - Goals: to help each of them become better bosses, make sure people on their team feel comfortable giving feedback directly
   - Share everything with their boss, not not who said it
-  - Take notes (I do, lol) and share them (I don’t) should we share?
-- Goal to make things better, perfectos unrealistic
+- Goal to make things better, perfect is unrealistic

 ## 7: Team
 - Career conversations